-The chute rotation was the only area we felt needs some improvement.
+The chute rotation was the only area we felt needed some improvement.
 When blowing heavy, wet snow, there is more vibration in the unit overall.
 Although you don’t feel it much in the handles, it does knock the chute around.
 When you’re going downhill and hitting heavy snow, the chute will slowly swivel from one side to the center.

 This can be problematic if you end up throwing snow where you don’t want it.
 The chute design is free-floating with 1 anchor point, is solely controlled by the chute lever, and has no positive detents.

 We also found the chute to jostle toward the center when hitting a sidewalk crack or concrete joint, but this is true on just about every snow blower I’ve used, depending on how hard you hit it.

 While we haven’t received one yet, we have seen reports of EGO offering a component fix through their warranty service.

 - Handle adjust to 3 heights